The Benches are Here!

 Starting January 2, readers of all ages are invited to track their cozy winter reading on a BINGO card for fun and prizes.
 Just stop by the library and pick up a card, or download one from the SLO County Public Libraries website, and play along.

-This is optional, but avid players can keep going for Blackout BINGO (all squares completed) for an entry in the grand rpize drawing.
+This is optional, but avid players can keep going for Blackout BINGO (all squares completed) for an entry in the grand prize drawing.
 Prize drawing winners will be announced the last week of February, and all prizes must be claimed in person at the library.

-See more info at catalog.slolibrary.org/winter-reading-challenge
+See more info at catalog.slolibrary.org/winter-reading-challenge.

 The Friends in 2025: the YEAR in Review